United Launch Alliance: 2020–2024

 The Vulcan Centaur rocket flew for the first time on January 8, 2024.
 The inaugural mission placed Astrobotic's Peregrine lunar lander on a trans-lunar trajectory and tested the upper stage's ability to perform long-duration burns.
 The rocket's second certification flight on October 4, 2024, launched with a mass simulator after delays to its intended payload, Sierra Nevada Corporation's Dream Chaser spacecraft.
 An anomaly with one of the solid rocket boosters caused a partial loss of thrust, but the vehicle compensated and reached orbit.
 Together, these two flights completed Vulcan's certification for future national security launches.

 2025–present

 In 2025, ULA had a substantial backlog of military/security launches for Vulcan Centaur.

 As of August 2025 ULA are "aiming for about two launches per month across its Atlas and Vulcan fleets in 2025 and 2026", but a total of nine launches in 2025.
+There were a total of six launches in 2025: one Vulcan Centaur and five Atlas V.